Comprehensive Oncology: The Need of the Hour for Cancer Treatment

-We all need to be aware and should have access to the best care for cancer.
+We all need to be aware and should have access to the best cancer care.
 Cancer therapy is a holistic and comprehensive, long-term approach with close attention towards the overall health of the patient.
-This calls for an approach the understands the origin and factors associated with cancer and deliver a treatment plan that relieves all the aspects of pain associated with cancer.
-This modality is often called comprehensive oncology or cancer care, now it is important to understand that Comprehensive oncology is not an alternative to conventional therapy, usually understood as radiation, surgery and chemotherapy; but is all encompassing.
-To explain this to you, let’s picture comprehensive oncology in conjunction with the above mentioned treatment modalities:
+This calls for an approach the understands the origin and factors associated with cancer and delivers a treatment plan that relieves all the aspects of pain associated with cancer.
+This modality is often called comprehensive oncology or cancer care.

-Treatment aiming at the removal or reduction of the tumor
+Treatment aiming at the removal or reduction of the tumour

 Treatment aiming Symptom Relief

 Evidence-based alternative therapies like acupuncture, reflexology, meditation, yoga and group therapy, to name a few, have shown to improve many aspects of a patient’s wellbeing.
-Support systems help patients cope with cancer diagnosis and deal with the treatment thereafter, encouraging them to share their feelings and struggles and to make them feel better understood.
+Support systems help patients cope with a cancer diagnosis and deal with the treatment thereafter, encouraging them to share their feelings and struggles and to make them feel better understood.
 These therapies support the patient at every step, thereby, providing a sense of control and reducing the feeling of helplessness.
-These treatments are paving the way to more mediums through which patients reach cure and complete healing.
+It paves the way to more mediums through which patients reach a cure and complete healing.
 Quality of life and longevity of life becomes pivotal for a patient and his family during their cancer journey, comprehensive oncology helps them to achieve that.